Pleasure & Commercial Marine:

 Warranties are special clauses which date back to original marine insurance and are subject to specific Marine Law.
 A breach of any warranty immediately voids your policy from that point on, even if the activity causing the breach is discontinued.
 Warranties are usually found written in relation to the use of the vessel: PLEASURE USE ONLY WARRANTY or the area of operation: NAVIGATIONAL WARRANTY or incorporated due to a refund in premium for winter lay-up: LAYUP WARRANTY.
 You must contact your agent and make appropriate arrangements prior to contravening any of these warranties so as to not invalidate your coverage.

-Usually vessels over 5 to 10 years old, depending on the type (power boats younger, sailboats older) require a marine survey be done prior to insurance being quoted or put into effect.
+Usually vessels over 10 years old and 20 feet in length, depending on the type (power boats younger, sailboats older) require a marine survey be done prior to insurance being quoted or put into effect.
 A Marine Surveyor will not only establish the approximate value of the vessel, he will outline its operational and safety equipment and make any recommendations as to improvement to align with current Coast Guard Regulations.
 An insurance company wishes to view a survey so that they can ascertain that a vessel has been well maintained and is safely equipped.
 If there are any recommendations, other than of a cosmetic nature, they are usually required to be done within a certain limit of time.
-A Marine Survey usually has to be redone every 3 to 5 years, depending on the age and type of vessel.
+A Marine Survey usually has to be redone every 5 years, depending on the age and type of vessel.

 Please discuss basic and optional coverage for the following with your insurance agent: